sca-secretary/sca-handbook/02_governing_body/02-02-01-01_leadership-seminar-agenda-sample.md

 ### Committees
 - Are mostly volunteer with chairs and members remaining as long their interest takes them, a few variations
   - LAC is just for the year
   - Nominating Committee is elected (Immediate Past President is chair and then two members elected in alternate years so there is always an old hand and a new one)
-  -Awards Committee members are appointed by President rather than volunteers
+  - Awards Committee members are appointed by President rather than volunteers
 - Some committees have a Northern and Southern co-chair, but the committee is one committee

 ### Orientation to SCA business